dragonvedb/deltalore/content/Messages in the Code.md

 	- _Beyond time and space?_
 - _Where is the scratching coming from?_

-Additionally, while talking with <a onclick="loadFile('Spamton G. Spamton.md')">Spamton</a> in his shop, asking him about "FEAR" yields:
+Additionally, while talking with <a onclick="loadFile('Spamton G. Spamton.md')">Spamton</a> in his shop, asking him about "FEAR" yields:</br>
-WHAT ARE YOU AFRAID OF???
-ACCORDING TO [Encyclopedia of Being Afraid] THERE'S NOTHING TO FEAR EXCEPT
+_WHAT ARE YOU AFRAID OF???
+ACCORDING TO [Encyclopedia of Being Afraid]</br>
+THERE'S NOTHING TO FEAR EXCEPT</br>
 ... ... can anyone hear me?
-Help...
+Help...</br>
 HUH???
 WHAT??
-NO, I DIDN'T HEAR ANYTHING JUST NOW!!!
+NO, I DIDN'T HEAR ANYTHING JUST NOW!!!</br>
 ...
-BUT IT SOUNDED LIKE THEY WERE TALKING TO YOU."
+BUT IT SOUNDED LIKE THEY WERE TALKING TO YOU."_

 - _This seems to be the same person as in the messages above, though it's unclear how they are speaking through Spamton._